harchyboy/firstscoop/README.md

 **The "Bloomberg Terminal" for UK Commercial Property.**

-Vantage is a data intelligence platform that unifies scattered UK property datasets (EPC, Land Registry, Companies House, VOA, PlanIt, TfL) to identify distressed assets and their corporate owners before they hit the market.
+Vantage is a data intelligence platform that unifies scattered UK property datasets (EPC, Land Registry, Companies House, VOA, PlanIt, TfL, FSA, Ofcom) to identify distressed assets and their corporate owners before they hit the market.

 ---